Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Sherwood Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading by 3 percentage points in approaches, meets, and masters and in math by 7 percentage points in approaches, meets, and in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Sherwood Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.

 2023-24: Reading: 80% (approaches), 50% (meets), 26% (masters); Math: 58% (approaches), 30% (meets), 10% (masters)